|

 -

-What happens if I can’t lay them out symmetrically?
+What if I can’t lay them out symmetrically?

-So, it’s a refreshing change to read a proper scientific study of radials for vertical antennas by a
+So, it’s a refreshing change to read a scientific study of radials for vertical antennas by a dedicated

-dedicated amateur, Rudy Severns, N6LF.
-It’s obvious from Rudy’s excellent articles in QEX that he
+amateur, Rudy Severns, N6LF.
+It’s obvious from Rudy’s excellent articles in QEX that he knows his

-knows his stuff.
-He has carefully researched the professional and amateur literature and then
+stuff.
+He has carefully researched the professional and amateur literature and then designed and

-designed and painstakingly conducted the controlled experiments to test various theories against
+painstakingly conducted the controlled experiments to check out various theories in practice.

 If you have the time and interest, I recommend studying all 7 articles in the series.
-If not, here’s
+If not, here are

 -